 Thanksgiving 2021: Thanksgiving greetings, when is Thanksgiving and where is Thanksgiving celebrated?

+Thanksgiving 2021: Thanksgiving greetings, when is Thanksgiving and does Canada celebrate Thanksgiving?

 Thanksgiving is predominantly celebrated in the United States and Canada – but not exclusively.